LvNaTiCC/noira-automation-scripts/README.md

 # Noira Virtual Infrastracture

 This specification is, until specificially mentioned, a wishlist of sorts.
-A vision of what a private cloud for a private person, specificially an engineer wanting to host their services, practice skills in a near-production environment.
+A vision of what a private cloud for a private person, specificially an engineer wanting to host their services, practice skills in a near-production environment could be like.
 Noira is intended to be a perfect playground with all critical pieces in place for developing, testing, learning and hosting infrastructure software or otherwisely networked apps.
 Nothing stops anyone from running desktop software there, though.

 ## Hardware assumptions